-The notion of off-road racing in Wisconsin's Northwoods has humble beginnings traced back to local members of the Crandon Jaycees inspired by seeing television coverage of the 1968 NORRA Mexican 1000.
-The original Brush Run 101 track was a 25mile course held primarily on wooded trails around Crandon, Competitors completed the loop four times making the full race length almost 101 miles in just about anything with a motor.
-Only the strong would survive that original course, which was utilized during the early years of the Brush Run races.
-As the needs for the race changed, Crandon officials made the decision to move the growing events to a new location in 1984, building the permanent facility now known as Crandon International Raceway.
+The idea of off-road racing in the Wisconsin Northwoods traces back to local members of the Crandon Jaycees wanting to emulate television coverage of the 1968 NORRA Mexican 1000.
+Promoting the first "Brush Run 101" in 1970, the group created a 25-mile course in the wooded trails around Crandon.
+Competitors completed the loop four times, making the full race 101 miles in length.
+The growth of the event spurred race officials to move into a former dairy farm in 1984, a now permanent facility known as Crandon International Raceway.